 Convenience.
 Convenience sounds like a little thing, but it has a big impact!
 Ensure your waste sorting station is set up in a convenient location to ensure it will actually get used.
 People are more likely to use sorting bins if they are placed in kitchen areas rather than in a garage or outside.

 - Empty, Clean & Dry.
-Clean your recyclables before placing them in the blue bag.
+Clean your recyclables before placing them with curbside recycling.
 Items don’t need to be spotless.
 A quick rinse is all you need.
 This will help reduce pests, odours and mess and will result in more material actually being recycled.

 - Waste Reduction Week in Canada